oomph-lib/oomph-lib/README.md

 target_compile_definitions(one_d_poisson PRIVATE ${OOMPH_COMPILE_DEFINITIONS})
 ```

-hierher revisit when role of PRIVATE is clear, and the way I'm passing the oomph-lib compile definitions is fixed
+*** hierher Puneet:  PRIVATE (or some equivalent) seems to be required; also this doesn't work ! ***

 ## Creating new demo driver directories

 Next we consider how to create a new demo driver directory.
 This is mainly of interest for developers but, as already mentioned, you can also use this approach to create a directory in the `oomph-lib` directory tree to develop your own code.

 As always, it is easiest to copy an existing directory and then modify it.
-Here we demonstrate how to create a new directory and how to develop the associated self-tests in the `demo_driver/poisson` directory:
+Here we demonstrate how to create a new directory and how to develop the associated self-tests in the `demo_drivers/poisson` directory:

 ```bash
 # Go the relevant directory